roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`common/app`**

-Common rules for unknown userland UI applications sandboxed using `bwrap`.
+Common rules for unknown userland UI applications that are sandboxed using `bwrap`.

 !!! warning